How can I fill out a FAFSA without a tax return?

-You can fill out a FAFSA, which is also known as the Free Application for Federal Student Aid, without a tax return in certain situations recognized by the government.
-We explain how you may still be able to complete and submit your FAFSA when you do not have your or your parents’ tax return.
+You can fill out a FAFSA, also known as the Free Application for Federal Student Aid, without a tax return in certain situations recognized by the government.
+We explain how you may still be able to complete and submit your FAFSA and apply for aid without a tax return for you or your parents.

-The purpose of providing tax return information on the FAFSA is to help give the government an idea of your financial situation in order to determine your need for assistance.
+The purpose of providing your IRS income tax return information on the FAFSA is to help give the government an idea of your financial situation in order to determine your need for assistance.
 However, there may be reasons why you don’t have access to the required tax returns or have returns at all.

 First, let’s review whose tax information may be needed to complete the FAFSA.
 If you, the student, are your parent’s dependent, you’ll need information from your parent’s tax return.
 If you personally have income you may also need to file an income tax return and use that information on the application.

-How to Apply for FAFSA Without a Tax Return
+How to apply for FAFSA without a tax return